endenis/rails_structured_data/README.md

 The aim of this project is to provide some basic rails helpers to render structured data inside web-pages.

-:warning: This gem is in development. :warning:
+:warning: This gem is under development. :warning:

 ## Basic information